 The source of each POT value is given in the POT table.
 Recent years have been extracted directly from digital archives.
 The main sources for early years are the FEH / CEH dataset, the Hydpeaks archives in EA Thames region and the University of Dundee in Scotland.
 In Northern Ireland, POTs have been manually extracted as part of the Department for Infrastructure - Rivers procedures.

 POT values have been extracted from digital archives wherever possible, using the extraction criteria outlined in FEH Volume 3, section 23.5.1 (page 275).
-The procedure described there is suitable for automatic data extraction followed by inspection to remove any remaining erroneous peaks.
-However, for the entirely automated process used here, the FEH independence criteria of the trough between two peaks having to be less than 2/3 of the magnitude of the first of the two peaks was modified.
+The procedure described in the FEH is suitable for automatic data extraction followed by inspection to remove any remaining erroneous peaks.
+However, for the entire automated process used here, the FEH independence criteria of the trough between two peaks having to be less than 2/3 of the magnitude of the first of the two peaks were modified.
 The new criteria state that the trough has to be less than 2/3 of the magnitude of both peaks, to take into account minor blips on the recession limb (such as might occur due to a small amount of rain at the end of long recession limb).

 There may be discrepancies where more than one source has been used to extract POT data, particularly where one source has used calendar days and another water days, possibly with an unknown time set to 00:00.
 This can be seen in a duplication of data between the data sources, as is shown in the example below.
 Such duplicate values have been removed where identified.

 The Hydpeak archives in EA Thames region store the peak level and flow in each month.
 Therefore, where there are two or more peaks in the same month, only the largest is extracted to the POT record.